volkanto/fitbit-mountain-face/README.md

 npx fitbit
 ```

-Install build application to simulator
+Install built application to the simulator

 ```shell
 install